lion-packages/files/README.md

 ```

 ### 11. SIZE
-The `size` function checks if a file meets the required size in KB.
+The `size` function checks if a file meets the required size in KB
 ```php
 require_once 'vendor/autoload.php';